cs21x/python/psets/1/hangman.md

 # Hangman

 For this problem, you will implement a variation of the classic wordgame Hangman.
-For those of you who are unfamiliar with the rules, you may read all about it here.
+For those of you who are unfamiliar with the rules, you may read all about it [here](https://en.wikipedia.org/wiki/Hangman_(game)).
 In this problem, the second player will always be the computer, who will be picking a word at random.

+## Getting Started

+TODO

 Implement a function, `hangman()`, that will start up and carry out an interactive Hangman game between a player and the computer.
-For this problem, you will need the code files `ps2_hangman.py` and `words.txt`, which were included in the zip file from the top of this homework.
+For this problem, you will need the code files `hangman.py` and `words.txt`, which were included in the zip file.
 Make sure your file runs properly before editing.
-You should get the following output when running the unmodified version of ps2_hangman.py.
+You should get the following output when running the unmodified version of hangman.py.

 ```
 Loading word list from file...